 - 1. Incentives Matter: role of self-interest, marginal costs & marginal benefits, - 2.
-Opportunity Cost: trade-offs, production possibilities, comparative advantage, gains from trade - 3.
+Opportunity Cost: trade-offs, production possibilities, comparative advantage, gains from trade. - 3.
 Supply and Demand: the supply and demand model and its application in analysis of public policy, current events or welfare. - 4.
+Elasticity: effects resulting from taxation or other shifts

-Consumer Surplus, Producer Surplus and how to maximize this.
+5. Consumer Surplus, Producer Surplus and how to maximize this.